MarjorieCelestino/ChatApp/README.md

 ---------
 * User registration and login
 * User can receive and send messages
+* Send messages to all users or directly to one user
 * Use of Swing GUI widget toolkit for Java for creating user interface
 * MySQL Database connection